prakashsellathurai/prakashsellathurai.github.io/index.md

 </div>

-<div style=" display: inline;">Hello!
+<div style="margin-top: 1.5em;">Hello!
 I'm <h1 style="font-style: inherit;font-size: inherit;display: inline">Prakash</h1></div>

 <p>
-I am a <strong>Software Engineer</strong> from an interdisciplinary(Mechatronics) background primarily focused on Computer Vision, and Python, with a solid foundation in coding, testing, code reviews and other software engineering practices.
+I am a Software Engineer from an interdisciplinary (Mechatronics) background primarily focused on Computer Vision, and Python, with a solid foundation in coding, testing, code reviews and other software engineering practices.
 </p>

 <p>
- In the past, I worked as a software engineer at GKFIT and a computer vision engineer at Bigthinx.
+ In the past, I worked as a <strong>Software engineer</strong> at Gkfit and a Computer Vision Engineer at Bigthinx.
 In 2018, I co-founded an e-commerce platform ClothX (now archived).
-As of 2019, I have earned my undergraduate degree in Mechatronics engineering from Anna University.
+As of 2019, I have earned my undergraduate degree in Mechatronics Engineering from Anna University.
 </p>
 <p>
 My interests lie in the fields of software engineering, information theory, digital control, and electromechanical control systems.
 I enjoy building automation projects and developing software.